IgniteUI/indigo-design-docfx/en/components/grid-editing.md

 ## Row Editing

 The Grid Row Editing happens one row at a time and is configured via the Body Cells that belong to the edited row by setting their `Grid Feature` to `Cell Feature/Row Editing`.
 In Sketch, we introduce a second override `Editing State` allowing you to specify the cell in focus by setting it to `Focus Cell`, bear in mind that you should set all other cells on this row to `Rest Cell`.
 In Adobe XD both the above are available as `Component States` on the `Grid Feature` layer.
+In Figma to indicate that a row is in editing state, you have to change the `Variant` property of all cells in that row.
+You can do this by selecting the `Grid Feature` layer in the layers panel under each body cell and changing the variant to `Row Editing Rest`.Change the variant to `Row Editing Focused` for the cell you want to present as focused.

 <img class="responsive-img" src="../images/grid_row_edit.png" srcset="../images/grid_row_edit@2x.png 2x" />